chanwooyang/Udacity-SDCND/T1-P5-VehicleDetection/README.md

 Once the feature extracting functions were implemented, they were used with given car & non-car image data to generate training and test dataset.
 In `dataset_split()` function, above functions were used to extract features of given image dataset, and they were splitted into training and test dataset using `sklearn.model_selection.train_test_split` with 8:2 ratio.
 These splitted data sets were saved as pickle file for easier access later.

-#### 2. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 2. Describe how you trained a classifier using your selected HOG features (and color features if you used them).

 The code for this step is in `classifier.py` file.